WhANAU & COMMUNITY voices from Te Tai o Poutini HIGHLIGHTED wellbeing PRIORITIES. Here’s HOW OUR PARTNERS ARE ADDRESSING YOUR PRIORITIES

 Takiwā Poutini is now working with the pilot managers and Te Whatu Ora to capture learnings from the pilot so the model could be picked up by other primary practices on the West Coast.

 Housing - Warmer Homes Dec 2023 The Housing Forum is working to make homes warmer and more heat efficient.
 A pilot is being trialed in Runanga accessing Warmer Kiwi Homes Funding.
-Read more about the Funding House
+Read more about the Warmer Kiwi Homes

 Te Nikau responds to Whānau and Community Voice - September 2023